Physical / Normal Growth

 Symptoms

-• existing white sections shrinking on new growth
+• existing white sections shrinking on successive new leaves rather than disappearing all at once

-• gradual loss of the blocky white pattern
+• gradual loss of the blocky, sharp-edged white pattern this cultivar is chosen for in the first place

 Causes